guansss/bad-paint-arknights/README.md

 # bad-paint-arknights

-`bad-paint-arknights` is a Python script that drives an Android emulator with ADB, reads frames from a source video, and recreates them in Arknights' Exhibition Gallery painting scene frame by frame.
+`bad-paint-arknights` is a Python script that drives an Android emulator with ADB, reads frames from a source video, and recreates them in Arknights' Interactive Exhibition painting scene frame by frame.
 It captures screenshots after each frame and can compile the result into `output.mp4`.

 ## Requirements

 - Python 3 with the packages in `requirements.txt`
 - `adb`, `ffmpeg`, and `ffprobe` available on your PATH, or configured in `config.json`
 - ABI-matched minitouch binaries (see below)
-- A source video placed in `assets/`

 #### minitouch